The 25 Best UK Beaches for Families

 Accommodation near Brean Sands

 The easiest place to stay for families is at Warren Farm.
-This has options for caravans, tents as well as static caravans for hire.
+This has options for caravans, tents as well as static caravans for hire and also has ensuite camping pitches.
 It has direct access onto the beach from the site which is a bonus.

 Camber Sands in East Sussex